xFBIx/ecommerce_django/README.md

 # E-commerce App

-A comprehensive online marketplace built with Django, designed for vendors to sell products and customers to make purchases.
+A comprehensive online marketplace built with Django, designed for vendors to sell books and customers to make purchases.
 This project evolves through various stages to enhance functionality and user experience.

 ## Overview